Getting into TikTok the hard way, busy human edition

 For a lightweight entertainment app, TikTok offers too little control over the experience.
 And I have too much attention span to waste it on 5-second videos.
 That is not my type of entertainment.

-I could ignore the fact it’s in fact a nicely designed Chinese spyware and all the political implications of that fact.
+I could ignore the fact it’s a nicely designed Chinese spyware and all the political implications of it.
 But I cannot ignore everything else, from addiction-fuelling psychological tricks to the pure annoyance of the whole experience on mobile.

 But I tried.
-And if you’re feeling adventurous, well, you’re a reasonable human being and you’re the one who knows best what to do with your life.
+And if you’re feeling adventurous, well, you’re a reasonable human being.
+You know best what to do with your life.
 I wish you luck.